cschlisner/Databend/README.md

 ===

 ###lshift
-"Line Shift": This is similar to bshift, only it takes blocks that are the length of the image, and of random height, and shift them only to the right.
+"Line Shift": This is similar to bshift, only it takes blocks that are the length of the image, and of random height, and shifts them only to the right.
 There is a frequency associated with this operation to determine the number of line shifts per operation.

 ####Parameters (required):
 none.